pguevara2017/TaskFlowManager/replit.md

 ## Overview

 TaskFlow is a full-stack project management application designed for teams to schedule, track, and manage tasks across multiple projects.
-The application features a modern React frontend with Material Design principles (via shadcn/ui components), an Express.js backend, and PostgreSQL database integration through Neon serverless.
-Users can organize work by projects, assign tasks with priorities, track status changes, and view tasks in both grid/list and calendar formats.
+The application features a modern React frontend with Material Design principles (via shadcn/ui components), a **Spring Boot backend (Java)**, and PostgreSQL database integration through Neon serverless.
+Users can organize work by projects, assign tasks with optional due dates, set priorities (1-5), track status changes, and view tasks in both grid/list and calendar formats.

+**Recent Migration:** Backend migrated from Node.js/Express to Java Spring Boot with Maven for improved enterprise-grade architecture, type safety, and performance.

 ## User Preferences